dobromir-hristov/vuecommunity/docs/guide/ecosystem/client-server-communication.md

 ::: tip
  This part of the page needs a bit of love.
 If you can, please contribute by adding the missing info.
 :::
-- what is GraphQL
+- What is GraphQL
 - When does it make sense to use it
-- links to tutorials
+- Links to tutorials

 ### Vue Apollo

 - What is Apollo
-- common use cases
+- Common use cases
-- why use with vue
+- Why use with Vue
-- links to tutorials
+- Links to tutorials
 - Vue packages

-## Websockets
+## WebSockets

-Unlike http requests, which are one way communication from client to server, Websockets allow for a realtime two way communication.
+Unlike HTTP requests, which are one way communication from client to server, WebSockets allow for a realtime two way communication.
 This allows for implementing notifications, dashboards, chats, realtime interactions and more.

 <useful-links>